San Patricio Church massacre

 Plaque in memory of the Pallottine Fathers in the Church of St. Sylvester in Rome.

 Forensic photo of the bodies of the Pallottine Fathers.

-The San Patricio Church massacre was the mass murder of three priests and two seminarians of the Pallottine order on July 4, 1976, during the Dirty War, at St. Patrick's Church, located in the Belgrano neighborhood of the Buenos Aires, Argentina.
+The San Patricio Church massacre was the mass murder of three priests and two seminarians of the Pallottine order on July 4, 1976, during the Dictadura Cívico Militar Argentina, at St. Patrick's Church, located in the Belgrano neighborhood of the Buenos Aires, Argentina.
 The victims were priests Alfredo Leaden, Alfredo Kelly, and Pedro Duffau and seminarians Salvador Barbeito and Emilio Barletti.
 The murders were ordered by Argentine Navy Rear Admiral Ruben Chamorro.